nsnam/ns-3-dev-git/src/traffic-control/doc/pie.rst

 * Test 12: test with Derandomization enabled
 * Test 13: same as test 11 but with accumulated drop probability set below the low threshold
 * Test 14: same as test 12 but with accumulated drop probability set above the high threshold
+* Test 15: Tests Active/Inactive feature, ActiveThreshold set to a high value so PIE never starts.
+* Test 16: Tests Active/Inactive feature, ActiveThreshold set to a low value so PIE starts early.

 The test suite can be run using the following commands: